Request location permissions with in-app messages

 You can control when and how the prompt is shown.

-Allows you to display the in-app message after the user has been in the app for a certain period of time.
-For example, display after being in the app for 30 seconds.
+Show the message after a user has been in the app for a set amount of time (e.g., after 30 seconds).

 Image showing session in-app trigger.